Biden’s approval rating on the economy stagnates despite slowing inflation, AP-NORC poll shows

 “I think it’s going to be a miserable election cycle,” he said.
 “We’re going to see a lot of the same stuff that we saw in 2020.”

 Biden also faces renewed pressure related to investigations over his son Hunter’s business dealings.
 The poll finds that a majority of Americans — 58% — have hardly any confidence in Biden to reduce corruption in government, though that’s unchanged since January.
-Another 30% have some confidence and 10% have hardly any.
+Another 30% have some confidence and 10% have have a great deal of confidence.

 The poll shows that 23% of Americans say they have a great deal of confidence in Biden’s ability to effectively manage the White House, 31% have some confidence and 45% have hardly any.
 Despite the fact that Biden has achieved several of his major policy goals, just 16% say they have high confidence in his ability to do that, while 38% say they have some confidence and 44% hardly any.

-Note: This story has been corrected to say 10% of those polled have a great deal of confidence in Biden to reduce corruption in government.